Marc02130/slackgauntlet/mdfiles/rag.md

-# SlackGauntlet Automatic Response
+# SlackGauntlet AI Response Requirements

 1. User Status Management
-   - Implement automatic chat response for users with "busy" status
+   - Implement AI response using RAG for users that are BUSY
-   - Allow users to set custom away messages
+   - Allow users to set static custom away messages
-   - Allow users to choose automatic response or custom message response when busy
+   - Allow users to choose AI response or static custom message response when BUSY
-   - Support scheduled busy periods
-   - Track user activity to auto-detect availability

-2. Message History Processing
-   - Retrieve busy user's previous responses
-   - Analyze response patterns and styles
-   - Collect contextual information from conversations
-   - Store message history with metadata (time, context, sentiment)

-3. Embedding Generation
+2. Embedding Generation
    - Calculate embeddings for:
      * User's previous responses
      * Similar messages from other users